 For a young woman, who is married and well settled, things like traveling, work, social gatherings, spending quality time with her spouse, herself, family, and friends can be a priority too.
 Some women don’t get married as they fear their partner forcing them to have a child.
 And some are lucky to find a partner who supports the decision, and these are women who live life as they want it.
 And even if their approach seems rather practical, what’s wrong with that?
 Does being a woman mean being surrounded by emotions all the time?

 A new way to be?

-If as a woman you cannot have a child, you are looked upon with pity.
-If you accept your situation and want to move on, society, family pressure and endless doctor options will not make it easy for you.
-It is fed into your system that you must have a child for a happy life, a happy marriage, to be a complete woman and to have support when you grow old.
-Some are forced to have children to please family, pass on tradition, property, beliefs and what not.
-And in the midst of all of this, imagine a woman who can conceive, but refuses to have a child because she doesn’t want to fulfill any such demand.
-And may I point here, that these women are not seeking to bring a change.
+As a woman, if you cannot have a child, you are looked upon with pity.
+If you accept your situation and want to move on, society, family pressure, and endless doctor options will not make it easy for you.
+More like a child is the key to a happy life, a happy marriage, to be a complete woman, and to have support when you grow old.
+From forcing women to have a child to please their family, pass on tradition, property, beliefs, to whatnot, women see it all.
+And in the midst of this, imagine a woman who can conceive but refuses to have a child.
+And may I point here that these women are not seeking to bring a change.
 All they want is to live a life backed by their choices.

-Women who choose to live childfree are not asking anyone to follow their path and I’m sure all they really want is not to be judged and questioned.
-They’ve just made a personal choice, a decision they believe in, and people shouldn’t really make assumptions in the first place.
+Women who choose to live child-free are not asking anyone to follow their path, and I’m sure all they want is not to be judged and questioned.
+They’ve just made a personal choice, a decision they believe in, and people shouldn’t make assumptions in the first place.
 But then, we cannot change perspectives in a go.
-Instead, what we can really do is appreciate these individuals, women and men, their decisions, and look up to them for the person they are and not the choices they make.
+What we can do is appreciate these individuals, women and men both.
+Support the decisions they make and look up to them for the person they are and not the choices made.
 Difficult?
 Not really.
-Give it a try and trust me the world will be more amicable and full of refreshing perspectives.
+Give it a try, and trust me, the world will be more amicable and full of refreshing perspectives.